zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 The possibility **must be equal**, i.e. selection process is not biased.

-As long as **sampling is being done instead of a census**, the limitation of subjects not being representative of the population will hold.
+> :fire: As long as **sampling is being done instead of a census**, the limitation of subjects potentially not being representative of the population will hold.

 ### Good Sampling Frame: How?